skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

 8. The Delphix Engine automatically discovers and displays storage devices.
 For each device, set the Usage Assignment to Data and set the Storage Profile to Striped.
 Then click **Next**.
 9. Enter the **Masking SMTP** settings and then click **Next**.
 10. The Authentication tab allows users to configure Virtualization LDAP settings.
 But Masking LDAP settings must be configured via the Masking API.
-11. To enable SAML/SSO, set the Audience Restriction (SP entity ID, Partner’s Entity ID) in the identity provider to be the Engine UUID 564d184b-e217-ed35-b0dc-002f1bd08ea7.
+11. To enable SAML/SSO, set the Audience Restriction (SP entity ID, Partner’s Entity ID) in the identity provider to be the Engine UUID.
 Select **Use SAML/SSO**.IdP metadata is an XML document which must be exported from the application created in your IdPCopy and pasted in the IdP Metadata field.
 Click **Next**.
 12. If using Kerberos authentication select **Use Kerberos authentication** and complete all fields.
 Then enter **Next**.
 13. If the Delphix Engine has access to the external Internet (either directly or through a web proxy), then you can auto-register the Delphix Engine.
 If external connectivity is not immediately available, you must perform manual registration.
 Copy the Delphix Engine registration code.
 14. Click **Next**.
 15. The final Summary tab will enable you to review your configuration.
 Click **Submit** to acknowledge the configuration.

+## Logging in to the Delphix Masking Engine

+1. Login to a web browser that points to  http://<server_or_IPAddress>/masking.
+2. Enter default username: admin.
+3. Enter default user password:  Admin_12.